Besides internet providers Germany, also looking for a mobile contract?

 Check out our comprehensive comparison of the best mobile providers in Germany

-Comparison – The Best Internet Providers in Germany
+Comparison – The Best Internet Providers Germany

 So, you made it through the housing market jungle?
-Now it is time to look for an internet provider in Germany.
+Now it is time to look for internet providers in Germany.
 Usually, apartments in this country do not come with a broadband line included.
 Although this might add an extra to do to the list, deciding on your next internet provider gives you the opportunity to tailor your contract to your exact needs and get the best conditions.
 You don’t speak German, or you tend to get lost in the comparisons?
 Don’t worry.
-This article will help you find the best internet provider in Germany (whether it is an internet provider in Munich or an internet provider in Berlin) and will give you some tips to decide what is best for you.
+This article will help you find the best internet providers Germany (whether it is an internet provider in Munich or an internet provider in Berlin) and will give you some tips to decide what is best for you.

 Let’s start with a cultural note.
 Up until the late 90s, the formerly state-owned telecommunications company Deutsche Telekom AG used to have the exclusive right to provide telephony services.
 Starting January 1st, 1998 this monopoly was abolished, and a phase of liberalization started.
 Several companies had been waiting to enter the German market.
 Only one month after already 13 companies had obtained licenses to provide their services.
 After one year the number of companies exploded to 150.
-This explosion in the telecommunications market has created more competition so finding the best internet provider in Germany can be challenging.
+This explosion in the telecommunications market has created more competition so finding the best internet providers Germany can be challenging.

 Some general technical information about internet providers in Germany that might be important for you.
 In general, a broadband connection contract will cost somewhat between 20 and 30 EUR per month.
 The range of average speeds that the providers offer varies between 16 Mbits/s to 150 Mbits/s.
-However, if speed is very important to you, some of the best internet providers in Germany offer contracts with up to 1 Gb/s in some regions.
+However, if speed is very important to you, some of the best internet providers Germany offer contracts with up to 1 Gb/s in some regions.
 Broadband internet is delivered either via the TV cable line or the phone line.
 If you are not sure which one you have or you should choose, just check the availability on the provider’s website by entering your address.
 Please note that internet providers in Germany tend to be very regional.
 It is always advisable to first check if your desired company offers the service in your address before you dive deep in the consideration of their services.